jdolitsky/porter-moon-demo/README.md

 name = "my-cloud-app"
 version = "0.1.3"
-description = "️takes us up to the cloud️, the moon even"
+description = "takes us up to the cloud, the moon even"

 -- General configuration.
 Modify for your own registry.
 This pushes the -- invocation image to Docker Hub account/org based on the USER env var.